SCHECTER1826-B0835 vs SCHECTER1826-B1590 — Compare

 Why choose Schecter Hellraiser C-1 FR S Electric Guitar Black Cherry B-Stock 0835

-• Unplayed B-stock with unspecified minor cosmetic blemishes
+• Unplayed B-stock with minor unspecified cosmetic wear

-• Fast thin 'C' neck profile ideal for metal and progressive lead work
+• Fast, comfortable thin 'C' neck profile ideal for extended passages

 Why choose Schecter Hellraiser C-1 FR S Guitar Black Cherry B-Stock 1590

-• Visual inlays including abalone Gothic cross and multi-ply binding enhance aesthetics
+• Visual presence with abalone Gothic cross inlays and multi-ply binding

 Frequently asked questions